this-is-tobi/tools/kind/README.md

 ## Cluster

 One single node is deployed but it can be customized in `./configs/kind-config.yml`.
 The cluster comes with [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) ingress controller installed with port mapping on both ports `80` and `443`.

+The node is using `extraMounts` to provide a volume binding between host working directory and `/app` to give the ability to bind mount volumes into containers during development.